Razyapoo/KGBClusteringDocumentation/research_documentation.md

 Often the graphs are quite large, contain too much detail, which slows down and makes them difficult to visualize.
 And as a result, they do not provide easy visual learning and understanding for regular users.

 A good visualization can show (reveal) patterns in the graph that are of value to the user.
-A good visualization can also be used for the presentation purposes.
+And such visualization can also be used for the presentation purposes.

 This paper proposes several prototypes (developed by the student or found in other research papers) used to optimize the visualization of knowledge graphs so that they are well organized and easy to understand for ordinary users.
 It is also supposed to compare prototypes and implement at least one of them.

 <h2 id="approaches">3.
 Approaches</h2>

 There are two approaches to start with.
 The first approach is to reduce the time used to render large graphs, i.e., optimize the backend methods used in graph rendering.
-This approach does not reduce the amount of detail on the graph, but only the rendering time.
+This approach does not reduce the amount of detail shown on the graph, but only the rendering time.

 The second approach is to make the graph more readable and understandable for non-specialists, i.e. optimize frontend visualization.
 For example, to reduce the amount of detail such as edges or nodes, or to use a different, more efficient, layout algorithm.
 This approach takes precedence because the original proposal of the Knowledge Graph Visual Browser was to hide technical complexity such as SPARQL queries and RDF standards.
-So, I decided to go this way.
+Therefore, this paper will rely on this approach.

-While researching what a good, understandable graph should look like and based on the papers [[3]](#references), [[4]](#references), I established several criteria and relied on them:
+By examining what a good, understandable graph should look like, and relying on articles [[3]](#references), [[4]](#references), we can establish several criteria and rely on them:
 - Intuitiveness / Perceptibility / Easy navigation
 - Simplicity
 - Usefulness
-- Highlight key details
+- highlighting key details

 <h3 id="filtering">Filtering</h3>

-First method to simplify graph is to use filtering.
+The first way to simplify the graph is to use filtering.
 It helps users extract and understand basic information in graphs.
-The method should allow users to freely select the attributes and relationships they are interested in and then use these features to create a small and informative summary graph that reveals the basic characteristics of the nodes and their relationships in the original graph.
+The method should allow users to freely select attributes and relationships they are interested in and then use these features to create a small and informative summary graph that reveals the basic characteristics of the nodes and their relationships in the original graph.

-However this is the topic of another student.
+However, this is the topic of another student, so we can skip it.

 <h3 id="layouts">Layouts</h3>

-My thought was to use an existing layout or implement my own.
-I have highlighted a few criteria that need to be considered in the layout that can be used to display large graphs:
+The second way is to use an existing layout or implement own.

+Let's highlight a few criteria that need to be considered in a good layout that can be used to show large graphs:
 1. nodes connected by an edge must be close to each other
-2. there must be the minimum number of intersections of edges or even no intersections
+2. there must be the minimum number of intersections of edges, or even no intersections
-3. large amount of nodes should be split into chunks or clusters
+3. large amount of nodes should be split into chunks, or clusters
 4. clusters should contain related nodes
 5. overall graph representation should represent (tell) a good story in understandable way

-It is very difficult and time consuming to implement own layout, because this requires to make changes in the big part of the Cytoscape library.
-Thus, I decided to stick only with existing layouts.
+It is very difficult and time consuming to implement the own layout, because this requires to make changes in the big part of the Cytoscape library.

+---

-Therefore, I decided to integrate graph simplification techniques with existing layouts to make the graph more user-friendly.
-To do this, I considered five techniques:
+Therefore, we can integrate graph simplification techniques with existing layouts to make the graph more user-friendly.
+To do this, we describe the following five techniques:
 - [Elimination of redundant nodes and edges.
 Sparsification](#nodes-edges-eliminations)
 - [Summarization](#summarization)
 - [Clustering](#clustering)